Bayt-al-Hikmah/NestJs/Workshop4/Workshop4.md

 - Work with settings files and project configuration

 ## Upload and Manage Files Efficiently in NestJS
-In modern web applications, allowing users to upload files such as images, documents, or other media is a common requirement. **NestJS**, built on top of Express or **Fastify**, offers a powerful and flexible way to handle file uploads.
-This involves using  **`@fastify/multipart`** to handle `multipart/form-data`, which is primarily used for file uploads.
+NestJS offers a powerful and flexible way to handle file uploads.
+This involves using  `@fastify/multipart` to handle `multipart/form-data`, which is primarily used for file uploads.
 ### Introduction
 Handling file uploads introduces challenges like storage management, security (e.g., file type validation, size limits), and performance optimization.
 NestJS leverages platform-specific libraries:
-For Fastify Platform we uses `@nestjs/platform-fastify` and the **`@fastify/multipart`** plugin, which is optimized for performance and lower overhead.
+For Fastify Platform we uses `@nestjs/platform-fastify` and the `@fastify/multipart` plugin, which is optimized for performance and lower overhead.
 ### Creating App
-Lets create simple apps that allow us to upload images and display the images that the user uploaded. we start by creating new project using the NestJs Cli
+Lets create simple app that allow us to upload images and display them. we start by creating new project using the NestJs Cli
 ```shell
 nest new workshop4
 ```
 ### Configuration for File Uploads
 Since the default `@nestjs/platform-express` interceptors (like `FileInterceptor`) are incompatible with Fastify, we must use a Fastify-native approach, typically involving the `@fastify/multipart` plugin or a compatible wrapper.
 #### Enable Fastify Adapter
-Instead of Multer, Fastify uses the `@fastify/multipart` package.
+Fastify uses the `@fastify/multipart` package.
 We need to install it and register it via the Fastify Adapter.
 ```shell
 npm install @nestjs/platform-fastify @fastify/multipart
 ```